yactouat/SWS_waste-sorter/README.md

 ## CI/CD

 There's a CI/CD pipeline in place that builds the Docker image and pushes it to the GCP Artifact Registry, all the way to deployment in a Cloud Run container (check out `./.github/workflows/cicd.yml`).
 Remember to build the app' before deploying it.

+## Frontend contributions

+When making a PR changing the React frontend, don't forget to run `npm run build` before pushing your changes, otherwise the deployed app' static assets won't change.

 ## Contribution guidelines